 In a conversation with The Alternative Press, Council President Susan McCartney said, "The town did not take the West Orange First Aid Squad to court, and has no intention of dissolving WOFAS."

 McCartney continued, "This is not a matter of using one instead of the other; it is a matter of who is able to respond first to an emergency."

 There is a priority listing on how emergency calls are sent out from the Communication Center.
 The West Orange Fire Department was taking many of the calls because WOFAS was not able to provide coverage at times as a volunteer organization.

 "One of the reasons WOFAS started third party billing was to hire others to have more availability," McCartney stated.

 In response to TAP's request for comments Councilman Jerry Guarino expressed concern over Councilman Krakoviak choosing to comment on the WOFAS issue during the council meeting, despite advice from township attorney Ken Kayser that the issue is still in litigation and comments should not be made.

-He added, "It does not cost more for the WOFD to respond to calls as the fire personnel is already on location and do not get additional pay for EMT duties".
+He added, "It does not cost more for the WOFD to respond to calls as the fire personnel is already on location and does not get additional pay for EMT duties."